yxuansu/MAGIC/README.md

 <span id='story_generation_get_image_from_example'/>

 ###### 6.3.2.2.
 Directly Load Image:
-Alternatively, if you have not prepared the image index, we have provided these three images in the repo.
-You can directly load them as
+Alternatively, if you have not prepared the image index, we have provided these the image in the repo.
+You can directly load it as
 ```python
 from PIL import Image
 image_name_list = ['avopix-284658167.jpg']